aedesign-gh/sunday/_posts/2018/august/opinions/august 26 - 1/2018-08-26-levelling-up-the-ante.md

 ---
 layout: post
-title: "An end to everything"
+title: "Levelling up the ante"
 category: opinions
 image: true
 image-cat: 'res-ipsa-loquitur'
-dated: August 12 - 18, 2018
+dated: August 26 - Sept.
+1, 2018
-archive: true
 ---

-To the dismay of some local officials, Special Assistant to the President Christopher “Bong” Go will be coming over this week to attend the birthday celebration of our relative, Boy Pernia, media consultant of Cong.
+To the dismay of some local officials, Special Assistant to the President Christopher 'Bong' Go will be coming over this week to attend the birthday celebration of our relative, Boy Pernia, media consultant of Cong.
 Aris C. Aumentado.

 Go has become slippery as an eel when he was invited to join the Panagat Festival in Dauis town and upon the invitation of the city hall.
 He refused on both invitations allegedly due to a busy schedule.